 - Helped develop guidelines on social media for international journalism educators at the World Journalism Education Congress, 2010, 2013.

-- Columnist for the Waukesha Freeman, On Milwaukee.com, and El Conquistador Latino newspaper (Freeman columns also appear in the West Bend Daily News and Oconomowoc Enterprise).
+- Former columnist for the Waukesha Freeman, On Milwaukee.com, and El Conquistador Latino newspaper (Freeman columns also appear in the West Bend Daily News and Oconomowoc Enterprise).

-- Freelance reporter for the Waukesha Freeman newspaper (work won a 2014 Milwaukee Press Club award).
+- Former freelance reporter for the Waukesha Freeman newspaper (work won a 2014 Milwaukee Press Club award).